You want your toddler to pay attention to their teacher in the classroom and do their homework properly.

 Distraction techniques can help you successfully manage your toddler’s behavior.
 Be flexible, see what works for your child, and use distraction in moderation.
 Overusing any discipline tool will make it ineffective.

-Pay attention to your kids and keep an eye on how the distractions affect them.
+Please pay attention to your kids and keep an eye on how the distractions affect them.